 Agencies discussed when, and if security modifications should be removed from the home.
 Schemes that offer ongoing emotional support tend to leave the physical safety features in place even after they are no longer required.
 This is partly because the cost of removing features such as custom built security doors can outweigh any benefit from being able to potentially offer them to new clients.
 Even when women repartner, the security devices are not automatically removed as ex-partners can still continue to cause trouble.
-It was most often when female clients were moving out of the area that security doors off the scheme when the tenant for whom they were provided moves out.
+It was most often when female clients were moving out of the area that security goods were reclaimed by agencies.
+In some cases, private landlords buy security doors off the scheme when the tenant for whom they were provided moves out.
 Safety upgrades to both current and new homes were almost universally regarded by interview and workshop participants as a positive and cost effective means to prevent homelessness and build confidence in women who have experienced domestic and family violence, provided the choice both to have them fitted and to remain in the home or locality rested with the victims themselves.